PAHdb/cookbook/sec_02-fit_a_spectrum.rst

     .. group-tab:: Python

-        lines 1-2: Importing the necessary modules.
+        lines 1-5: Importing the necessary modules.

-	lines 5-9: Read astronomical observation from 'myFile' in CSV-format.
+        lines 7-9: A spectrum included with the suite is loaded.

         line 11: Observation abscissa units are converted to wavenumber.

-        line 13: The default NASA Ames PAH IR Spectroscopic Database XML-file is loaded.
+        lines 13-18: The cutdown version of the database XML-file included with the suite is loaded.

-        line 15-16: The fundamental vibrational transitions from a subset of PAHs are retrieved.
+        lines 20-21: The fundamental vibrational transitions of PAHs are retrieved.

-        line 18: A FixedTemperature emission model at 600 Kelvin is applied.
+        line 23: A full temperature cascade emission model at 6 eV is applied.

-        line 20: The fundamental vibrational transitions are redshifted 15 cm\ :sup:`-1`.
+        line 25: The fundamental vibrational transitions are redshifted 15 cm\
+        :sup:`-1`.

-        lines 22-24: The fundamental vibrational transitions are convolved with Lorentzian profiles having a
+        line 27: The fundamental vibrational transitions are convolved with Lorentzian profiles having a full-width-at-half-maximum of 20 cm\
-        full-width-at-half-maximum of 15 cm\ :sup:`-1` onto the observational grid.
+        :sup:`-1` onto the observational grid.

-	line 26-27: Subtract the continuum component.

-        line 29 The observation is fitted with the PAH emission spectra.
+        line 31: The observation is fitted with the PAH emission spectra.

-        line 31-39: Display several aspects of the fit.
+        lines 33-37: Display several aspects of the fit.

+        line 39: The transitions are intersected with the PAH species in the fit.

+        line 41: Define a 3-20 micron grid in wavenumbers.

+        lines 43-45: The fundamental vibrational transitions are again convolved with Lorentzian profiles having a full-width-at-half-maximum of 20 cm\:sup:`-1`, but now onto the generated 3-20 micron grid.

+        line 47: The individual PAH spectra are added using weights retrieved from the fit.

+        line 49: The coadded spectrum is displayed, revealing the entire 3-20 micron, predicted, PAH spectrum.

 Below some examples of the generated output.